Gynecology Tests and Procedures

 - The muscle and tissue layers will be closed with sutures and the skin incision will be closed with sutures or surgical staples.

 - A sterile bandage/dressing will be applied.

 In the hospital:

-The extent of pain depends on the amount and location of tissue removed during surgery.
-Most soreness may last about two to three days, although many mastectomy patients do not experience soreness after surgery.
-Take a pain reliever for soreness as recommended by your physician.
+Take a pain reliever as recommended by your physician.
 Aspirin or certain other pain medications may increase the chance of bleeding.
 Be sure to take only recommended medications.

 - fever and/or chills

-- redness, swelling, or bleeding or other drainage from the incision site
+- increased pain, redness, swelling, or bleeding or other drainage from the incision site

 Your physician may give you additional or alternate instructions after the procedure, depending on your particular situation.